ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 {: .challenge}

-- **Fill the dataset information list** The file [datasets.yml](https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/cmorizers/data/datasets.yml) contains the ESMValTool "tier", the data source, the last access time and download instructions for all supported datasets in ESMValTool.
+- **Fill the dataset information list**.
+The file [datasets.yml](https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/cmorizers/data/datasets.yml) contains the ESMValTool "tier", the data source, the last access time and download instructions for all supported datasets in ESMValTool.
 You can simply reuse the information written in the header of the CMORizer.